Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

   - Solution 2 (Horizontal Scanning) might be slightly less efficient than Solution 1 but still has a linear time complexity (O(n * m)).
   - Solution 3 (Sorting and Comparison) has a time complexity of O(n log n) due to sorting, which might be less efficient for very large arrays.
 Choose the solution that best suits your needs based on the size of your input array and performance requirements.

+### Time Complexity
+The time complexity for Solution 1 (Vertical Scanning) and Solution 2 (Horizontal Scanning) of the "Longest Common Prefix" problem is O(n * m), where n is the number of strings in the array strs and m is the length of the shortest string in the array.
+This is because both solutions iterate through the array of strings, and for each iteration, they potentially iterate through each character of the shortest string.

+Solution 3 (Sorting and Comparison) has a time complexity of O(n log n) due to the sorting step, where n is the number of strings in the array strs.
+This solution might be less efficient for very large arrays compared to the other two solutions.

+Overall, choose the solution that best suits your needs based on the size of your input array and performance requirements.

 </p>
 </details>